poszy/GradSchool/README.md

 # Grad School Code Assignments
-### Grad School code asssignments I am saving for documentation purposes.
+### Grad School code assignments I am saving for documentation purposes.
 This will make me look good on paper and boost my Github contributions.
 Feel free to use anything that helps.

 Classes so far